JuliaLang/julia/doc/src/devdocs/llvm-passes.md

 * Class Name: `LowerSIMDLoopPass`
 * Opt Name: `module(LowerSIMDLoop)`

 This pass acts as the main driver of the `@simd` annotation.
 Codegen inserts a call to a marker intrinsic (`julia.simdloop`), which this pass uses to identify loops that were originally marked with `@simd`.
-Then, this pass looks for chains of floating point operations to mark as fast floating point operations.
-If the loop was annotated with `ivdep` as well, then the pass marks the loop as having no loop-carried dependencies.
+Then, this pass looks for a chain of floating point operations that form a reduce and marks adds fast math to allow reassociation (and thus vectorization).
+This pass does not preserve either loop information nor inference correctness, so it may violate Julia semantics in surprising ways.
+If the loop was annotated with `ivdep` as well, then the pass marks the loop as having no loop-carried dependencies (the resulting behavior is undefined if the user annotation was incorrect or gets applied to the wrong loop).

 ### LowerPTLS